Trump shifts strategy to hold power as recount, lawsuit efforts founder

 “It sends a horrible message about who we are as a country,” said Biden, although he expressed no concern that the gambit would succeed in preventing him from taking office on Jan.
 20.

 Trump’s campaign has filed at least nine lawsuits challenging the results since the Nov.
 3 election, with scant success so far.
-An Arizona judge on Thursday dealt Trump yet another courtroom setback when he rejected a bid to block the state’s largest county from certifying its vote count.
+Judges in Arizona, Georgia and Pennsylvania separately dealt Trump more courtroom setbacks on Thursday, rejecting claims of vote-counting improprieties.
+[L1N2I531V]

 A senior Trump campaign official told Reuters the plan was to cast enough doubt on the results in crucial states to persuade Republican legislators to step in and appoint their own slates of electors.